nishizumi-maho/nishizumi-setups-sync/README.md

-python nishizumi_setups_sync.py --silent  # run with saved options without showing UI python nishizumi_setups_sync.py --gui     # force the graphical interface even if "Run silently on startup" is set python nishizumi_setups_sync.py --update  # download the latest version
+python nishizumi_setups_sync.py --silent  # run with saved options without showing UI python nishizumi_setups_sync.py --gui     # force the graphical interface even if "Run silently on startup" is set python nishizumi_setups_sync.py --update  # download the latest version python nishizumi_setups_sync.py --tray    # run in the system tray and rescan periodically
 ```

 If the configured iRacing folder, ZIP/RAR file or source folder is missing when